MSAdministrator/slack-url-utils/README.md

 This utility spawned out of necessity to assist with sharing of malicious URLs in Slack.
 Slack will automatically render or make a HTTP request when a URl is entered.
 To assist myself and other security teams, I created this slash command application that will obfuscate and deobfuscate provided URLs.

+## Features

+This flask application currently has the following commands available and will continue to be expanded as needed:

+* obfuscaate - This will obfuscate a provided URL
+* deobfuscate - This will debofuscate a URL
+* dnsinfo - This will retrieve all DNS records for a given domain
+* submitioc - This will submit an IOC to AlienVault OTX

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.